Despite the admonitions of the smiley old ladies in the grocery store to “Enjoy every moment!” the reality is that motherhood is hard.

 “I haven’t slept in days, but I’ll be darned if this isn’t going to be a Pinterest-worthy birthday party!”

-But I’ve learned to say “no,” keep my hand in my lap, and ask myself “How can I make this as easy as possible for me?”
+But I’ve learned to say “no,” keep my hand in my lap, and give myself grace for recognizing my limitations.

-3. Make household duties as easy as possible.
+4. Make household duties as easy as possible.

 Household duties typically fall into 3 categories: